Respect for Human Rights

 Human Rights Impact Assessment Processes

-Action to Prevent and/or Mitigate Negative Impacts to Human Rights
+Measures to Prevent and Mitigate Negative Impacts on Human Rights

 Human rights issues Persons whose rights are affected Major initiatives